 This national prison for men was built on an out island of Cuba in 1931, modeled on a prison in […]

 Run by the United States military, Camp Empire temporarily housed civilian internees, including women and children, from all over Latin […]

-By early 1942, Costa Rican officials began building on to a large prison facility on the outskirts of the city. […]
+By early 1942, Costa Rican officials began building a large prison facility on the outskirts of the city.
+It was […]